Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Cost Model: How does their pricing structure align with your financial projections?

-Compliance & Security: Can they meet your industry-specific regulatory requirements?
+Compliance & Security: Can they meet your industry-specific regulatory requirements (BSI C5, NIS2, GDPR)?

 Ecosystem & Support: How strong is their partner network and enterprise support?